dylanmeca/dotfiles/README.md

 # dotfiles

-my repository of dotfiles, here you will find the files and some settings that I use in linux.
+My repository of dotfiles, here you will find the files and some settings that I use in linux.